-- no free space acctg suppresses free-space accounting and execution of threshold actions for the nonlog segments.
-This speeds recovery time because the free-space counts are not recomputed for those segments. no free space acctg disables updating the rows-per-page value stored for each table, so system procedures that estimate space usage may report inaccurate values. - The no chkpt on recovery option is set to true (on) when an up-to-date copy of a database is kept.
+- no free space acctg suppresses free-space accounting and execution of threshold actions for data segments.
+Setting no free space acctg to true speeds recovery time because speeds recovery time because the free-space counts are not recomputed for data segments. - The no chkpt on recovery option is set to true (on) when an up-to-date copy of a database is kept.
 In these situations, there is a "primary" and a "secondary" database.
 Initially, the primary database is dumped and loaded into the secondary database.
 Then, at intervals, the transaction log of the primary database is dumped and loaded into the secondary database.